 After experiencing extreme stomach growth in my second trimester, we were relieved — although slightly overwhelmed — to discover at 18 weeks that we had not one, but two little ones growing in my womb.
-We embraced the news with enthusiasm, albeit we were slightly tempered by the knowledge of the road ahead.
+We embraced the news with enthusiasm, slightly tempered by the knowledge of the road ahead.
 Things were definitely about to change.
 Fortunately, we didn’t really know what the road ahead held.

 Just prior to 20 weeks — after only two weeks of getting to know our twins — our world was shattered when my water broke and I went into pre-term labor.
 To this day, the words I heard that night echo in my head.

 That night, I held my sweet baby girls for the first and last time.

 Everything stripped away

 After losing our girls, Avery and Sophie, I went into survival mode.
 I wandered around with empty arms and an empty heart.
 My saggy stomach and full, aching breasts were just some of the reminders of the dreams that had been lost so quickly.

 Although I was functioning in the most basic sense of the word, in the months that followed I felt like I was drowning.
 Nothing could pull me out.
 I was angry, confused, and struggling with how to deal with my grief.
 I felt very alone.